Industry NewsFeatured

 Due to the condition of the main bridge cables, National Highways implemented a 7.5 tonne weight restriction from 27 May 2025 to reduce load on the bridge and keep it open for lighter traffic.

-Check this page for live updates, or visit National Highways, or follow @2SevernBridges on X (Twitter).
+Check this page for live status - we update it daily with the latest information.
+For real-time updates, visit National Highways, or follow @2SevernBridges on X (Twitter).
+This page provides updates automatically.

 Does the Severn Bridge have speed cameras?